 "The allegations in this new complaint, and in the litigation more generally, are just that -- allegations," Keva spokeswoman Kelley P. Dougherty told CNN.
 She added that the company "has not engaged in any conduct that would lead to civil or criminal liability" and "is committed to complying with all applicable laws and regulations."

-was filed in 2016 in US District Court in the Eastern District of Pennsylvania.
+The first complaint was filed in 2016 in US District Court in the Eastern District of Pennsylvania.
 It includes 18 corporate defendants, two individual defendants and 15 generic drugs.
 Jason Malek, former president of Heritage Pharmaceuticals Inc., and Jeffrey Glazer, former chairman and chief executive officer of the same company, each entered pleas with the US Department of Justice after being charged with two counts of criminal violations of the Sherman Antitrust Act.
 Glazer and Malek each will pay a $25,000 civil penalty to the states and cooperate with the states' investigation.

 This may be the largest cartel case in the history of the United States, according to Tong.